Tunaliz/Repeater/README.md

 //repeater on/start/go		Starts repeating the command you set.
 //repeater stop/quit/off	Stops repeating the command.
 //repeater repeat			Starts or stops the command repeating.
+//repeater count			Determines how many times to repeat the action, default is forever.

 Example uses: